 - ABC Education brings you free educational resources for Primary and Secondary students – thousands of videos, games and programs.

 - NOVA Find accurate and up-to-date information on a wide range of scientific issues on Nova: science for curious minds, the Academy’s outreach website for a general audience.
-It is beautiful to look at, engaging, user-friendly and accessible to people of all abilities.
-But above all, it is accurate, topical and relevant to anyone with an interest in how science and the modern world intersect.
 Nova is reviewed by Australia’s top scientists.
-Its range of topics is expanding and new features are being developed.
+Its range of topics is expanding, and new features are being developed.
 Are you curious?

 - Science by doing This site requires a free login and links to the Australian Curriculum year 7-10 syllabus, however, there are some fantastic resources and ideas that can be used in Depth studies.

 - Science Learning Hub.
 This page is based on the New Zealand science syllabus and has a wide variety of resources form all areas of science from beginning to advanced.
 It includes interviews with many scientists and information about various scientific ideas.

 - Science buddies- A personal favourite of mine.
 It includes hands-on science resources for home and school and hundreds of fantastic resources covering scientific method and science projects from many disciplines and levels.
 Most resources are free to use without a sign in.
 Signing up is free and lets you explore even more support.
 Great for all levels.

 - Australia Academy of Sciences The Australian Academy of Science provides independent, authoritative and influential scientific advice, promotes international scientific engagement, builds public awareness and understanding of science, and champions celebrates and supports excellence in Australian science.

 - Energy resources assignment by STELR A research assessment on energy types that could form a part of a depth study.
 Here is also a youtube channel that is dedicated to these resources as well.